tango-3/COVIDVaccinePatientSlips/README.md

 ## IG and Security

 No data is transferred anywhere when using this tool, all the process is done in your web browser.
 The tool uses some open source libraries to work.
 Using the tool is entirely at your own risk.

+## Contributing
+This is such a useful tool, we felt it needed to continue to be maintained.
+At Tango3 we will do our best to update it to meet the evolving needs of the vaccination programmes.
+If you are able to help out, that would be awesome.
+## Credits
+This fork is being maintained by [Tango3 Ltd](https://tango3.co.uk).
+The project was developed originally by [Mike Smith](https://github.com/DrMikeyS), but has been contributed to by others, including: [Richard1793](https://github.com/Richard1793), [bunit17](https://github.com/bunit17) and [tfechtner](https://github.com/tfechtner)